 - If the donor feels the need to impose conditions as the basis for a gift of materials, ARC will do it’s best to accommodate the wishes of the donor, in writing, prior to the acceptance of the materials.

-- We will love you even more if you can drop things off here on White St. Pickups of large collections can be arranged.
+- We will love you even more if you can drop things off here on White St. Pickups of large or exceptional collections can be arranged.

 - We are NOT a dumpster.
 If material is misrepresented we reserve the right to reject a collection and dispose of any way we deem appropriate.
 Please make sure the count and characterization of what you want to donate is as accurate as possible.